howardroark/pollinate/README.md

 # Pollinate

-Think of a set of files as a flower and a source of data as pollen; combined together they create a fertilized project seed.
-Pollinate aims to be a command line tool that allows you to combine files and data using a template engine and a set of file operations.
+Think of a tree of files as a flower and a JSON endpoint as pollen; combined together they create a fertilized project.
+Pollinate will allow you to template a set of files and later act on them with an object of data.

 In order to better understand the value of this endeavor, we will answer the three questions of [The Coder's Catechism](https://github.com/codingcoop/coders-catechism).